Your work looks like it has words in it - what does it say?

 Each painting contains a story, a thought process, an expression.
 These words are part of my internal struggle and artistic process, and are meant for only me to be able to read.
 However, I’m always happy to have a conversation with you about my inspiration for the piece and give away a few secrets as to what it says.

 What type of paint do you use for your work?

 My main tool is acrylic paint.
 I also use acrylic ink, watercolor ink, india ink, charcoal, pastels, pencil, and textural substrates.

 Do you sell prints of your work?

 Yes, some of my work is available in archival matte poster paper or photo paper poster prints.
-Framing options are also available for prints.

 May I commission a painting?

 Yes, of course!
 Please contact me with any ideas you have, as well as a budget, and we’ll get the conversation started.
 There is no purchase commitment before work is started.
 For commission inquiries, please use this form.

 Can I choose what words are included in my commissioned painting?

 Yes, of course!
 I’ve used anything from wedding vows to specific poems or writings in my commissioned works.
 Please know that although your specified text is included in the painting, this does not mean it will be legible.
 Illegible writing is a defining quality of my work, and that aspect cannot be compromised.